weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 The two important classes are ``ExperimentServer`` and ``Launcher``.
-The former is a class which defines all the optional methods which can be implemented by the experiment developer (e.g. a method for receiving commands).
+The former is a class which defines all the optional methods which can be implemented by the experiment developer (e.g., a method for receiving commands).
 The latter is a class that will start a XML-RPC server taking an instance of the class generated by the experiment developer.